fncischen/Animation-Editor/README.md

 ## Summary ##

-With the rise of spatial computing (VR/AR) and 3D as the next iteration of how media & commerce flow, there will be an increased demand of native 3D authoring tools for consumers.
+With the rise of spatial computing (VR/AR) and 3D as the next iteration of how media & commerce flow, there will be an increased demand of <a href="https://twitter.com/fncischen/status/1181158122636754945">native 3D authoring tools for consumers</a>.

 Inspired by 3D computer graphics tools such as Blender, and the rise of media & distribution platforms such as Snap & TikTok / 抖音, I decided to create a lightweight animation editor that could handle 3D content creation natively on mobile devices.